google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 - Functions to create analysis ready data
 - A time series visualization example

-The objective is to provide an end-to-end guide for visualizing a 35+ year regional time series of Landsat data that can be immediately applied to your own region(s) of interest.
+It is intended to be an end-to-end guide for visualizing a 35+ year regional time series of Landsat data that can be immediately applied to your own region(s) of interest.